Behavioral Health Care in Caswell County and Rockingham County, NC

 Behavioral Health Program Director - Caswell County and Rockingham County

-Aimee Jenkins is a Licensed Clinical Social Worker and is the Behavioral Health Program Director at Compassion Health Care, Inc.
+Danielle Segar is a Licensed Clinical Social Worker at Compassion Health Care, Inc.

 Integrated Behavioral Health Care simply means that a person’s primary health care and mental health care are combined in one setting.
 We are a Patient-Centered Medical Home (PCMH), so this IBH model only makes sense to us.